Karl Watson By Mike Blabac – switch Backside tailslide, San Francisco, 1996. Interview by Jacob Sawyer.

 Naturally, it was a pleasure to dip into the history surrounding this one and it’s significance doubles because it transports us right back to the start of Mike’s career, a magical time in skateboarding history where a two week trip from the Midwest to San Francisco became a life’s work.

 Let’s set the scene before this photo was shot.
-You moved to SF in 1994 from Michigan.
-Had you been before, you had a plan set up or it was a Mecca style pilgrimage?
+You moved to SF from Michigan in 1994.
+Had you been before, had a plan set up or it was a Mecca-style pilgrimage?

-It was a pilgrimage, a skateboarding pilgrimage, that’s where skateboarding was beyond a doubt.
-A skate buddy of mine was moving there and a couple of other skate buddies of mine from Michigan currently lived there.
-I moved out there with a friend of mine who was actually a room mate, we just drove out.
-I thought that I would be there for maybe two or three weeks tops.
+It was a pilgrimage, a skateboarding pilgrimage.
+That’s where skateboarding was beyond a doubt.
+A skate buddy of mine was moving there and a couple of other skate buddies from Michigan currently lived there.
+I moved out with a friend of mine who was actually a roommate, we just drove out.
+I thought that I would be there for maybe two or three weeks, tops.

-20 years old and living in SF in that moment must have been like a dream come true
+20 years old and living in SF at that moment must have been like a dream come true

 It was insane, it was so much fun.
 I knew that it was very special when I was 20 but looking back on it now, it was insanely special.
 To be 20 years old, living in San Francisco and skating Embarcadero with Karl Watson, Chico [Brenes], Jovontae [Turner], Scott Johnston and Mike Carroll.
 Hanging out with those dudes and eventually befriending them.
-Skating with all those guys was just magical, it was a lot of fun.
+Skating with all those guys was magical.

-And although you had healthy interest in photography back home and had cut your teeth as a photographer as it were, the camera bag didn’t make an appearance during those early days of being in the city, Straight skate rat?
+Although you had healthy interest in photography back home and had cut your teeth as a photographer, as it were, the camera bag didn’t make an appearance during those early days of being in the city.
+Straight skate rat?

-I was a skaeboarder so I just skated with all those guys.
+I was a skateboarder so I just skated with all those guys.
 It’s funny I don’t even remember shooting photos at all when I first moved to the city.
-I was half afraid of getting my camera stolen, I just skated.
+I was half afraid of getting my camera stolen.
 When I first took my camera bag out into the city it was to shoot skateboarding which is odd because when I lived in Michigan I never shot skating.
 I shot a few photos of my friends but 95% of the photos I shot were of trees or lightning, just learning how to hold a camera and process film.

-Yeah that’s correct, I was just learning the process of photography.
-Learning how to shoot film.
+That’s correct.
+I was just learning the process of photography, learning how to shoot film.
 I’d come home and learn all the techniques of processing and printing.
 Those three steps, studying all that stuff.
-It’s weird because it was so separate for me growing up, photography and skateboarding even when I moved to San Francisco.
-I kind of combined the two out of an ask/ necessity of making a living.
+It’s weird because, growing up, it was so separate for me: photography and skateboarding.
+Even when I moved to San Francisco, I kind of combined the two out of an ask/necessity of making a living.

-I interviewed my friend Dom Marley recently and he spoke about him beginning to be a skate photographer and skating with everyone first and foremost and those lines getting blurred.
+I interviewed my friend Dom Marley recently and he spoke about beginning to be a skate photographer but skating with everyone first and foremost and those lines getting blurred.
 Turning up, wanting to go skating and the burden of a camera bag at that point in time…

-(Laughs) Yeah you’re a skateboarder.
-I remember bombing hills carrying a big tripod in my hand was a pain in the ass.
+Yeah, you’re a skateboarder [laughs].
+I remember that bombing hills, carrying a big tripod in my hand, was a pain in the ass.
 Slamming with it sucked, that was the worst.
 If you’re bombing a hill and you slam you’ve got to slide on your side.
 You can’t go on your back, it’s not like I had money to replace anything so I was saving that.

 It’s your instinct to save what’s in your hand even if it’s some onions in a carrier bag

 That is true, I didn’t do that a lot.
-Filmers are crazy dude, SF filmers are gnarly.
-Those GX kids are amazing.
-To film flying down a hill, I have always marvelled at that.
+Filmers are crazy dude, S.F. filmers are gnarly.
+Those GX1000 kids are amazing.
+To film flying down a hill, I’ve always marvelled at that.

 My friend Chris lived in Twin Peaks and you would have to bomb three hills to get to Haight Street and the third one was just impossible

-Oh yeah it’s gnarly, I lived in the Western Edition in San Francisco.
-Scott & Divisadero was the corner I lived on the first time so you could either bomb Hayes or Haight Street but either way, they weren’t super steep hills but they were big.
+Oh yeah, it’s gnarly.
+I lived in the Western Edition in San Francisco.
+Scott & Divisadero was the corner I lived on the first time so you could either bomb Hayes or Haight Street but, either way, they weren’t super steep hills but they were big.
 I would be a bit reserved about going down them at the moment but I could still bomb them for sure.
-At that time the Filmore projects were kind of popping and you had to make it through the Filmore projects.
+At that time, the Filmore projects were kind of popping and you had to make it through them

-As a kid from Michigan I wasn’t used to hills like that but I quickly learned how to bomb them.
-Because if you were way back in the pack , going through the projects a lot of times they would throw stuff at you because that’s the fun thing to do.
-If you’re the last dude and you’re lagging 40 feet behind the pack you’re bummed so I learned quickly to keep up with whoever I was bombing the hills with.
+As a kid from Michigan, I wasn’t used to hills like that but I quickly learned how because if you were way back in the pack, going through the projects, a lot of times they would throw stuff at you because that’s the fun thing to do.
+If you’re the last dude and you’re lagging 40 feet behind the pack, you’re bummed.
+I learned quickly to keep up with whoever I was bombing hills with.

-Karl Watson was actually pretty much the first person who came up to me and asked me who I was and introduced himself to me.
+Karl Watson was pretty much the first person who came up, asked who I was and introduced himself.
 Then he introduced me to everyone else.
-Karl has always been the nicest dude and he still is to this day
+Karl, he’s always been the nicest dude and still is to this day.

 Who would that have been?
-You mention the first people you met as actually being Karl Watson and Aaron Meza who introduced you to everyone.
-What was your early go to crew?
+You mention the first people you met was actually Karl Watson and Aaron Meza, who introduced you to everyone.
+What was your early, go-to crew?

-Karl Watson was actually pretty much the first person who came up to me and asked me who I was and introduced himself to me.
+Karl Watson was pretty much the first person who came up to me, asked who I was and introduced himself.
 Then he introduced me to everyone else.
-Karl has always been the nicest dude and he still is to this day.
-His attitude, I remember sitting there and he was like “hey dude, who are you?
+Karl, he’s always been the nicest dude and still is to this day.
+His attitude, I remember sitting there and he was like, “Hey dude, who are you?
 Where you from?”

-They had all seen me skating Embarcadero but I always had respect and I kept to myself and stayed out of everyones way.
-Karl just came up introduced himself and introduced me to Scott Johnston, [Aaron] Meza, Chico [Brenes], Mike [Carroll] and everyone else at Embarcadero.
+They’d all seen me skating Embarcadero but I had respect, kept to myself and stayed out of everyones’ way.
+Karl just came up, introduced himself and introduced me to Scott Johnston, Meza, Chico, Mike [Carroll] and everyone else at Embarcadero.
 I quickly became friends with Meza as he filmed and we had similar interests.
-Scott, Mike and everyone were all very welcoming, it was rad.
+Scott, Mike and everyone were all very welcoming.
+It was rad.

 So the photography gig naturally evolved from a few missions.
 Early published photos from that first year would be of Edward Devera, Joey Bast and the Scott Johnston Pure Wheels ad?

-Yeah you did some research.
+Yeah, you did some research.
 That’s the Scott Johnston ad where the type was swapped.
-I remember the Joey bast photo was in a pull out Transworld calendar, the Edward Devera photo was a full page photo and Scott’s was an ad.
+I remember the Joey Bast photo was in a pull out TransWorld calendar; the Edward Devera photo was a full page photo and Scott’s was an ad.
 That was the first ever ad and I remember Scott asking me to shoot that photo and getting paid.
-This was before I was ever paid by Transworld and I was just blown away.
-I could shoot a roll of film with the homie, go to the lab, pick out a slide and hand It to someone and get cash.
-I was like “wow this is insane!”
+This was before I was ever paid by TransWorld and I was blown away.
+I could shoot a roll of film with the homie, go to the lab, pick out a slide, hand it to someone and get cash.
+Like, “Wow, this is insane!”

-Yes a very massive seed.
-It was funny because I was still skating a lot.
-One regret I have is not shooting more but I shot as much as I kind of needed to or thought I had to to pay rent and buy snacks or whatever, survival rent and food.
+A very massive seed.
+It’s funny because I was still skating a lot.
+One regret I have is not shooting more but I shot as much as I kind of needed to or thought I had to to pay rent, buy snacks or whatever.
+Survival rent and food.
 I shot only as much as I had to to live and skated the rest of the time so I have those memories but I don’t have all the photos unfortunately.

 You were working at the GAP and then a brief stint at DLX?

-He said “if you keep shooting it will work out man”.
+He said, “If you keep shooting it will work out, man.”
 I remember speaking to him on a payphone and him giving me that advice.
-I did just keep shooting and eventually I got a retainer at Transworld.
+I did just keep shooting and eventually I got a retainer at TransWorld.
 I remember when Grant [Brittain] started sending me bricks of film and it was just incredible.
-Having Grant Brittain sending me film was mind blowing.
-I got a retainer from them because they didn’t have a photographer in the city and I was friends with the best dudes out there skating the city.
-It kind of just worked out and then I got a job working for Madcircle through Scott Johnston
+I got a retainer from them because they didn’t have a photographer in the city and I was friends with the best dudes skating the city.
+It just worked out and then I got a job working for Madcircle through Scott Johnston.

 Then straight into helping build that company

-I mean that company was all Justin Girard, it was so much fun though.
+I mean, that company was all Justin Girard.
+It was so much fun though.
 I had a small brick in the wall but it was fun.
-Even filming all of the 16mm stuff for the Five Flavours video and helping to edit it.
-Shooting all the ads and sitting there with him in the early days of Photoshop tweaking on everything.
-Helping to run errands.
-In the very early days seeing Barry McGee dropping over artwork.
+Even filming all of the 16mm stuff for the Five Flavors video and helping to edit it.
+Shooting all the ads and sitting there with him in the early days of Photoshop, tweaking on everything; helping to run errands; in the very early days seeing Barry McGee dropping over artwork.
 It was pretty dope.

-Let The Horns Blow came out in ’94 and then the squad is rearranged by the time you are hired
+Let The Horns Blow came out in ’94 and then the squad is rearranged by the time you’re hired.

-Yes the squad had been rearranged to the crew who were in the Five Flavours video.
+Yeah, the squad had been rearranged to the crew who were in Five Flavors.
 That was the evolution when I first started working at Madcircle during those couple of years.

 You were working and living with Justin Girard, was he a creative force of nature?